twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-20-being-heedful-of-the-qualities-of-the-mind%zh.rst

 After the breakfast, we eat again at noon and later for dinner.
 So, we are busy with eating, clothing and living for oneself by moving around.
 Our life is for searching things, and then we get it; after that, it has gone and left with tiredness.
 Does it have any meaning?

 Can we call or take it as the essence of life?
 You have to use knowledge (ñāṇa) to reflect them.
 It becomes clear if you can observe its impermanence, suffering and not-self (i.e., anicca, dukkha and anatta).
 All the businesses (worldly busy matters) are only guests.
 They have no guarantees.
 It’s important to get the power of life which is the appamāda or wholesome merits.
 Sati with ñāṇa (knowledge) is called appamāda.
 When you’re sick, instead of in groaning, put sati in it.
 Dukkha becomes more distinct when we’re sick. (with ñāṇa).
-There are with kinds of pain knowledge pain and ignorant pain (or knowing pain and unknowing pain) you have to accept there the knowing pain.
+There are two kinds of pain: knowledge pain and ignorant pain (or knowing pain and unknowing pain).
+You have to accept them with the knowing pain.

 This kind of pain will send you to Nibbāna.
 Because it’s only physical pain and no mental pain.
 All these will become host numbers.